balangithub24/QPG-Project/README.md

 | **Student** | `student` | `student123` |

 > ⚠️ *Note:* These credentials are for testing and demonstration purposes only.
-> Please update them in production for security reasons.

 ---